SoloVeryFun/Flightradar24parser/README.md

 The application will launch in a console window and display matching flight information.

 ⚠ Ensure you have an internet connection while running — live data is pulled from https://www.flightradar24.com.
 ## Technologies Used

 - C# (.NET 9)
-- Selenium WebDriver
+- HTTP requests to Flightradar24 APIs
-- ChromeDriver (included via NuGet)
+- Newtonsoft.Json (included via NuGet)

 ## Planned Features

-The following improvements are planned for future versions:

-- Customizable time ranges
+Customizable time ranges
-- Airport selection support
+Airport selection support

 ## License